-We recently asked you to list your choices for the 10 greatest Dodgers of all time, and vote you did, as we received an amazing 12,231 ballots.
-So many people voted that we have decided to expand the list from the top 10 to the top 20.
+Beginning April 11, we asked you to list your choices for the 10 greatest Dodgers of all time.
+You could vote via comment, Facebook, Twitter or email.
+And vote you did.
+From then until April 21, when voting closed, we received an amazing 12,231 ballots.
+So many, that we have decided to expand the list from the top 10 to the top 20.
 Each weekday at 11 a.m., a new player will be listed as we count down all 20.
-Remember, any Dodger, Brooklyn or L.A., was eligible, including managers, owners, announcers, etc. Points were assigned based on where you listed the person on the ballot.
+Remember, any Dodger, Brooklyn or L.A., was eligible, including managers, owners, announcers, etc. Points were assigned based on where you list the player on the ballot.